emiliebarnard/pokemon-in-python/index.md

 ---

-# How to use the PokéAPI site
+# Using the PokéAPI site

 **Note:** Anyone can access PokéAPI as it is free to use and open source.
 Be sure to follow the Fair Use Policy referenced in PokéAPI’s [documentation](https://pokeapi.co/docs/v2) page.